 From the analysis of my profile below, the majority of followers are relevant.

 4. Are Your Followers Sharing Your Content?

-With a bit of analysis, you can make improvements to both areas.
-Another useful tool to check out is Twitonomy which gives good detailed stats.
+Another useful tool to check out is Twitonomy which provides some good, detailed stats.
 An article from Social Media Examiner on how to boost Twitter conversations is also worth checking out.

 Every so often, it’s really useful to step back and analyze your Twitter account to see if your Twitter strategy is working or not.
 If you don’t have a strategy yet, maybe it’s time you create one!
 Or maybe you a strategy, but by doing some analysis, you’ll certainly be able to make improvements.

 Is your Twitter strategy working?
 We’d love to hear from you!